adoxa/ansicon/readme.txt

     ===============

     Legend: + added, - bug-fixed, * changed.

+    1.60 - 24 November, 2012:
+    * new method to get the 32-bit LoadLibraryW address from 64-bit code.
+      This removes the need for ANSI-LLW.exe, which caused lots of virus warnings, for some reason.
+    - set the code page to display some file names properly;
+    + expand wildcards for -t (ignoring directories and hidden/binary files).

     1.53 - 12 June, 2012:
     - fix for multiple simultaneous process creation (e.g. "cl /MP ...").